krishy91/Speech-To-Text/README.md

 This is a simple JavaFX client for transcribing speech to text.

-## Server
+## Server Configuration
-The client makes HTTP calls to a server for transcribing text.
+The details of the server can be configured in the `application.config` under the resources folder.

 ## Running
 Use the following command to run the client.